SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

-Notice how the sunrise and sunset times are extracted from the ``ServerResponse`` value as part of a pattern matching operation.
+Notice how the sunrise and sunset times are extracted from the ``ServerResponse`` value as part of matching the value against the switch cases.

 Protocols and Extensions
 ------------------------